 The number of semester credit hours for the M.S.E. degree is 30.
-Students are required to complete four core courses (ENGR 6013, 6023, 6033, and 6043) for 12 semester credit hours, a minimum of two 6000 level graduate engineering elective courses for 6 credit hours, two additional approved graduate elective courses for 6 credit hours, and two semesters of thesis research for 6 credit hours.
+Students are required to complete two core courses (ENGR 6023, 6043) for 6 semester credit hours, a minimum of three 6000 level graduate engineering elective courses for 9 credit hours, two additional approved graduate elective courses for 6 credit hours, 1 research course (ENGR 6693) for 3 credit hours, and two semesters of thesis research for 6 credit hours.
 The MSE curriculum is structured as a two year program (four semesters).